Chariot racing: Owners and charioteers

 In most cases, the owner and the driver of the Greek racing chariot were different persons.
 In 416 BC, the Athenian general Alcibiades had seven chariots in the race, and came in first, second, and fourth; evidently, he could not have been racing all seven chariots himself.
 Chariot teams were costly to own and train, and the case of Alcibiades shows that for the wealthy, this was an effective and honourable form of self-publicity; they were not expected to risk their own lives.
 On the other hand, they were not necessarily dishonoured when they did.
 The poet Pindar praised Herodotes for driving his own chariot, "using his own hands rather than another's".

 Entries were exclusively Greek, or claimed to be so.
 Philip II of Macedon, pre-eminent through his conquest of most Greek states and self-promotion as a divinity, entered his horse and chariot teams in several major pan-Hellenic events, and won several.
 He celebrated the fact on his coinage, claiming it as divine confirmation of his legitimacy as Greek overlord.

-Women could win races through ownership, though there was a ban on the participation of married women as competitors or even spectators at the Olympics, on pain of death.
-This was not typical of Greek festivals in general, and there is no consistent record of this ban, or the penalty's enforcement.
-The Spartan Cynisca, daughter of Archidamus II, entered and won the Olympic chariot race, twice as owner and trainer, and at least once as driver.
+Women could win races through ownership, though there was a ban on the participation of married women as competitors or even spectators at the Olympics, supposedly on pain of death; this was not typical of Greek festivals in general, and there is no consistent record of this ban, or the penalty's enforcement.
+The Spartan Cynisca, daughter of Archidamus II, twice entered and won the Olympic chariot race as owner and trainer.